Bago (horse): Stud record

 Bago was retired from racing and stood his first season at stud in Japan in 2006.
 He had immediate success, siring the Kikuka Sho winner Big Week in his first crop of foals but his later record was disappointing.
 It was only in 2019 that he sired his second Grade 1 winner when Chrono Genesis won the Shuka Sho.
+She would become by far his most successful progeny, earning 4 career G1 wins, and over ¥1.2 billion in winnings.